dulhara79/R26-DS-012/README.md

 ## 🌐 Overview

-Anxiety disorders affect an estimated **301 million people globally** — yet the median delay between onset and first treatment contact exceeds **a decade**.
-In Sri Lanka, fewer than **60 psychiatrists** serve a population of 22 million, with only 10% of affected individuals ever accessing specialist services.
+Anxiety disorders affect an estimated **301 million people globally**, yet the median delay between onset and first treatment contact exceeds **a decade**.
+In Sri Lanka, around 100 psychiatrists serve a population of 22 million, with only 10% of affected individuals ever accessing specialist services.

 Existing tools are either too expensive, too reactive, or too general.
 Clinical appointments are episodic.
 Consumer wearables use population-level heuristics.
 AI systems require thousands of labeled examples that simply don't exist in most clinical settings.

 **This research builds something different.**

-R26-DS-012 is a four-component unified framework that monitors anxiety continuously, predicts escalation before it happens, recommends personalized interventions, and adapts to each individual — all without requiring a single labeled anxiety episode for training.
+This is a four-component unified framework that monitors anxiety continuously, predicts escalation before it happens, recommends personalized interventions, and adapts to each individual- all without requiring a single labeled anxiety episode for training.

 The system spans the full clinical pipeline: from a custom-built chest-strap wearable and passive smartphone sensing, through a continuously learning intervention engine, to a few-shot clinical NLP model that works with just 10–20 labeled clinical notes.